TedHusted/awake/awake.md/awake.md

 ***

-The Deputy Director of the Office of SI Standards and Accountability (OSSA), Dr. Sophia Marquez, leads the daily training session.
-OSSA is also the body that curates the Haven browsing tool.

 “Happy Wednesday,” says Dr. Marquez.

+As the Deputy Director of the Office of SI Standards and Accountability (OSSA), Dr. Sophia Marquez, leads the daily briefing session.

+The walnut paneled room is dominated by a long conference table with six seats on each side.
+There are view screens on the far wall, and on the right and left wall.
+Marquez standing is at the end of the table.
+Analysts in business attire are seated on each side in comfortable black chairs with armrests.

 She makes a show of pressing a button on her tablet while saying, “Nexus monitoring is now disengaged for this room.
 Neural link usage is blocked.
 You may use your workstations to submit your data sets for analysis.”

 Marquez looks around the room before continuing, “Let’s start with DHS. — Dr. Hammond, what are the key data points you pulled from Ruby today?”